 (a) OCFS Policy 3243.18 - Initial Mental Health and Health Screening Interview for Facility Youth requires that residents at the facility who have disclosed any prior sexual victimization during a screening are offered a follow up meeting with a medical or mental health staff.
 If the screening indicates that a resident has experienced prior sexual victimization, whether it occurred in an institutional setting or in the community, staff ensure that the resident is offered a follow up meeting with a medical or mental health staff within 14 days of the intake screening.
 These assessments are documented in medical notes and in clinical case notes.
-The Assistant Director of Treatment is the person responsible for ensuring the resident receives a medical and/or mental health assessment.
+The Assistant Directors of Treatment are the persons responsible for ensuring the resident receives a medical and/or mental health assessment.

-During the past 12 months, there was one resident who disclosed prior sexual victimization during his intake screening.
-This resident was referred to medical and mental health staff for a follow up meeting.
-This auditor interviewed medical and mental health staff during the onsite portion of the audit, and both confirmed the referral process once a resident discloses prior sexual victimization.
-This auditor was also able to review the file of a resident who disclosed prior sexual victimization.
-This resident file contained documentation noting a medical and mental health staff followed up with the resident within 14 days of the intake screening.
-In addition, this auditor interviewed the resident who reported sexual victimization during his intake screening.
-This resident stated he was referred to medical and mental health staff within 24 hours of his initial screening.
+During the past 12 months, there were two residents who disclosed prior sexual victimization during their intake screenings.
+The residents were referred to medical and mental health staff for follow up meetings upon the completion of their initial Facility Classification Forms.
+This auditor interviewed medical and mental health staff during the on-site portion of the audit, and they confirmed the referral process once a resident discloses prior sexual victimization.
+This auditor was also able to review files of the residents who disclosed prior sexual victimization.
+These resident files contained documentation noting a medical and mental health staff followed up with the resident within 14 days of the intake screening.
+In addition, this auditor interviewed both residents who reported sexual victimization during their intake screenings.
+Both residents stated they were referred to medical and mental health staff within 24 hours of their initial screenings.